therubyshore/Rails-Interview/INSTRUCTIONS.md

-== Interview
+== Instructions

-* Answer questions in QUESTIONS.md.
-Commit answers.
+* Answer questions

+  * See QUESTIONS.md
+  * Commit answers

-* Produce code in the same way you would any other day.
+* Produce code in the same way you would any other day

+  * That means commit when you would normally commit
+  * Test when you would normally test
+  * Etc.

-* Accomplish feature X, Y, Z
+* Accomplish these features

+  *

-* Fix bug X
+* Fix these bugs

+  *

+* Deliver your work

+  * Archive (Zip) the source code.
+Make sure to retain git commits
-* Archive (Zip) your work and send it to engineering@twinenginelabs.com with the subject "Interview Code - <Name>"
+  * Email it to engineering@twinenginelabs.com with the subject "Interview Code - <Name>"